 And you’re done mixing basically when you need a new arm.

 Just kiddin’.
-It really isn’t that bad, I promise.
-I have like zero upper arm strenght and I’m also a whiner.
-When there are no more flour bits & pieces and the bowl is basically “clean-dish” again.
+It really isn’t that bad.
+I’m a whiner.
+When there are no more flour bits & pieces and the sides of the bowl are clean-ish.
 You’re good to go!

 Now your bacon should be done, take it out and lay it on some paper towels to sop up a bit of the extra grease.